gamedig/rust-gamedig/CONTRIBUTING.md

 Java and Bedrock) or the release version (Counter-Strike 1: 1.5 and 1.6)), one more entry by the base name (`minecraft` and `counterstrike` respectively) can be added, where it queries in a group said included entries.
+8. If said game is actually a mod that adds the ability for queries to be performed, process only the mod name.

 ### Priorities
 Game suggestions will be prioritized by maintainers based on whether the game